antonlukin/social-planner/readme.txt

 * **vk.com** — Autopost to your profile or group page with ability to make **Image** posts.

 == Get support ==
-First of all read the [https://antonlukin.github.io/social-planner/#faq](Frequently asked Questions) on the plugin documentation page.
+First of all read the [Frequently asked Questions](https://antonlukin.github.io/social-planner/#faq) on the plugin documentation page.

-If you find a bug or want to add new feature to this plugin, create new [https://github.com/antonlukin/social-planner/issues](issue) on Github or send a [https://github.com/antonlukin/social-planner/pulls](pull reguest).
+If you find a bug or want to add new feature to this plugin, create new [issue](https://github.com/antonlukin/social-planner/issues) on Github or send a [pull reguest](https://github.com/antonlukin/social-planner/pulls).

 == Screenshots ==
 1. Add new post metabox